Welcome to the

 nephews.

-and family will be received from 2 – 4 and from 6 p.m. until a time of sharing
+family will be received from 2 – 4 and from 6 p.m. until a time of sharing and

-and remembrance at 8 p.m.
+remembrance at 8 p.m.
 Monday January 20, 2025, at Bauer-Turner Funeral Home

 Woodsfield.